University of Wisconsin-Madison

 Regular and Substantive Student-Instructor Interaction

-The regular and substantive student-instructor interaction requirement is met through in-person lectures, regular weekly office hours, and homework and exam feedback from teacher and TA.
+The regular and substantive student-instructor interaction requirement is met through online lectures, daily Zoom Q&A with teacher and TA, piazza Q&A, and homework and exam feedback from teacher and TA.

 Online materials